 Whether you get vaccinated on campus, through NYU Langone, or off campus, our aim is to help all NYU community members access vaccinations as soon as possible.

-All community members— both those awaiting vaccination and who have been vaccinated —must keep up safe behaviors and habits.
+All community members—regardless of vaccination status—must keep up safe behaviors and habits.
 Mask wearing, physical distancing, avoiding crowds, hand hygiene, regular testing if unvaccinated, and use of the Daily Screener will continue to be mandated to avoid the spread of COVID-19.